 The strength of a nation is directly tied to its naval power and command of the seas.
 It was for this reason that an island nation like Great Britain was able to create such a vast empire and dominate so much of the world.
 Today, America follows this naval principle by maintaining freedom of maneuver and overwhelming superiority on the open sea.
-Since the nation’s birth, the U.S. Navy has fought in epic battles that have changed the course of history.
-From these events come some of the most badass Naval quotes that we can enjoy today.
+Since the nation's birth, the U.S. Navy has fought in epic battles that have changed the course of history.

 1. "I have not yet begun to fight"